China Landmarks - 38 Most Famous Landmarks in China

 Jinsha Site Museum is also a great place to visit with your family, and the best part is that children under 1.3 m (4.3 ft) tall or six years old and seniors over 70 years old can enter for free.

-☂️ Visit Jinsha Site Museum with an experience
+☂️ Explore Jinsha Site Museum with a tour

 Chengdu Research Base of Giant Panda Breeding, Chengdu